What is Nature Inspired Design?

 In its essence, Nature inspired design is about applying what we’ve learned about Nature to the things we design.
 By observing Nature, we can learn a lot about how to build better products for transportation, energy production, architecture, agriculture, and more.
 After all, our planet is filled with life that has billions of years of design experience.

 Humans are certainly not the only species capable of innovative design.
 And design thinking isn’t reserved for just designers.
 The field of Nature inspired design is interdisciplinary, and relies on researchers, scientists and designers with a range of specialties.
-Together, they’re able to reverse-engineer Nature to solve human problems in the real world via design.
+Together, they’re able to reverse-engineer Nature to solve human problems in the real world via design inspired by nature.

 Biomimicry

-Biomimicry is learning about design from Nature and creating products, services and systems that have a net benefit to Nature.
+Biomimicry is learning about design inspired by Nature and creating products, services and systems that have a net benefit to Nature.
 To understand Nature inspired design is to understand biomimicry.
 In fact, the two terms are often used interchangeably.

 Biomimicry (or biomimetics) is what guides Nature inspired design, representing the bridge between biology and design principles.
 Biomimicry offers an understanding of how life functions and thrives on Earth.
 From there, we can decide where we fit in as people.
 Nature has a strategy for just about every problem, and it’s evident when you take a look at the diverse plants and animals we have on this Earth.
 There’s a lot to learn…